Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 5. “You’re Overreacting”

-This expression is frequently used to minimize your feelings or worries.
+This expression is frequently used to minimise your feelings or worries.
 Your capacity to trust your feelings and yourself is undermined when you are led to believe that your response is excessive.
 It’s also a common strategy for assigning blame in abusive relationships.

 For instance, when you tell your spouse that you’re upset about something they did, they say, “You’re just overreacting, it’s not a big deal.”

-How to Protect Yourself from Toxic Language
+How to Protect Yourself from Toxic Relationship Language

 Learn about the hurtful words that people use as toxic relationship terminologies, and don’t be afraid to stand up for your right to be treated with compassion and respect.